 It has been encouraging to see that investing in these themes delivered generally positive investment returns over 2012, a trend that we are confident will be replicated going forward.
 Moreover, we will continue to research further topics of potential importance (and corresponding investment strategies), while other subjects on which we have also written in the past may result in holdings within the Fund over time too.
 A brief summary of our key themes and why we anticipate that their importance will only continue to grow over time follows –

-The robot revolution The robots are coming.
+The robots are coming.
 Both in the workplace and the home, their presence will soon become ubiquitous.
 Growth will be exponential.
 No country or company will be immune from this inexorable trend.
 These comments are neither the stuff of science fiction nor are they bold hyperbole, but indicative of what constitutes a rapidly developing and empirically observed phenomenon.
 Already, the global robotics market is worth more than $20bn and there are over 1.1m robots in service, equivalent to one for every 6,000 people.
 Adoption looks set only to grow given not only ageing demographics in the developed world, but also with increasing competition from low-cost producing countries in the emerging world.

 Their advantages can be summarised by two words – increased productivity – and this manifests itself in a range of different ways, namely: reduced operating costs (labour is substituted by capital, and this capital can be deployed anywhere), superior product quality, enhanced manufacturing flexibility and better workplace health and safety (robots don’t get ill or distracted; nor do they strike, take days off or demand higher wages).
 Many companies have already begun to see the clear gains that the introduction of intelligent robots into the workplace can bring.
 Within the car industry, around 60% of the manufacturing process in now automated, with robots involved in the welding, gluing, painting and final assembly processes.
 Correspondingly, some car manufacturers now produce twice as many cars as they did a decade ago.